 UAT helps ensure that applications will be used effectively once deployed, and Agile promises to shorten the UAT process.
 However, moving UAT to Agile requires due diligence.
 Using Agile practices requires organizations to re-evaluate how and when UAT is executed.
 Building a UAT Center of Excellence (CoE) framework will help project, test and development managers improve UAT test coverage and efficiency with less Agile adoption pain.

 When business teams define their requirements, it is often assumed that developers and QA testers will develop a system that precisely meets all defined business requirements.
 However, real-time complexities and vast data combinations, limit the spelling out of all business requirements explicitly at such an early stage of a project life cycle.
 This limitation drives the need for an additional layer of testing, after the unit and system integration testing phase and before the movement of the application into the development phase.
 This is known as user acceptance testing (UAT), which is ideally done by business users -- end users who would actually use the systems.
 They check the functionality for delivery as per the defined business requirements.

 The objective of user acceptance testing is to:

-- Ensure compliance of the application
+- Ensure compliance of the application with business requirements

 - Check the business functionalities or logic from a risk perspective and